xeoncross/mid/README.md

 # mid

 Simple Go HTTP middleware for reducing code substantially when building a web app.
-Simple tell mid what type of struct you are expecting (and how the client should send it) and it will only call your handler if the validation for that struct passes.
+Simply tell mid what type of struct you are expecting (and how the client should send it) and it will only call your handler if the validation for that struct passes.

 ```
 // Post is one of your app entities with validation defined